 The Linus Pauling Institute website has a great in-depth review of biotin that includes information on deficiency symptoms and the function of this vitamin in the body.

 Biotinidase is the enzyme that is involved in the extraction of biotin from food and also in the recycling of free biotin that has been used in another reaction in the body.

 Profound biotinidase deficiency is defined as having less than 10% of normal enzyme activity, and partial biotinidase deficiency is defined as having between 10% and 30% of normal enzyme activity.

 Note that not everyone with a BTD variant is affected by biotinidase deficiency[ref], but for most, a homozygous polymorphism will result in biotinidase deficiency.

 So what happens if you are heterozygous for one of these polymorphisms?
-There isn’t a lot of concrete information about it, but it seems that you would produce less of the biotinidase enzyme and thus get less biotin from food sources.
-Biotin is a water soluble vitamin and not thought to be toxic at higher levels, so trying a biotin supplement may be worthwhile.
+There isn’t a lot of concrete information about it, but you should produce less of the biotinidase enzyme and thus get less biotin from food sources.
+Biotin is a water-soluble vitamin and not thought to be toxic at higher levels, so trying a biotin supplement may be worthwhile.